Pelican Island National Wildlife Refuge

 Wheelchair accessible

-America's first National Wildlife Refuge, protecting 5,400 acres of terrestrial and marine ecosystems and over 130 bird species in Florida.
+America's first National Wildlife Refuge, established in 1903 to protect 5,400 acres of terrestrial and marine ecosystems and over 130 bird species in Florida.

-šŸ“œ America's first National Wildlife Refuge, established in 1903.
+šŸ“œ America's first National Wildlife Refuge, located in the Indian River Lagoon near Sebastian, Florida.

 Why Go

-šŸ¦… Observe diverse bird species, including brown and white pelicans
+šŸ¦… Observe diverse bird species, including over 130 bird species and pelicans.

 Why Avoid